-The findIt(a, x) method uses a binary search that halves the search space at each step, so it runs in $O(\log(a.1\text{ength}))$ time.
-In our setting, a.length = 2B, so findIt(a, x) runs in $O(\log B)$ time.
+The find_it(a,x) method uses a binary search that halves the search space at each step, so it runs in $O(\log(\operatorname{length}(a)))$ time.
+In our setting, length(a) = 2B, so find_it(a,x) runs in $O(\log B)$ time.

 We can analyze the running time of a B-tree find(x) operation both in the usual word-RAM model (where every instruction counts) and in the external memory model (where we only count the number of nodes accessed).
-Since each leaf in a B-tree stores at least one key and the height of a B-Tree with $\ell$ leaves is $O(\log_B \ell)$ , the height of a B-tree that stores n keys is $O(\log_B n)$ .
-Therefore, in the external memory model, the time taken by the find(x) operation is $O(\log_B n)$ .
-To determine the running time in the word-RAM model, we have to account for the cost of calling findIt(a,x) for each node we access, so the running time of find(x) in the word-RAM model is
+Since each leaf in a B-tree stores at least one key and the height of a B-Tree with l leaves is $O(\log_B \ell)$, the height of a B-tree that stores n keys is $O(\log_B n)$.
+Therefore, in the external memory model, the time taken by the find(x) operation is $O(\log_B n)$.
+To determine the running time in the word-RAM model, we have to account for the cost of calling find_it(x, x) for each node we access, so the running time of find(x) in the word-RAM model is